Mike161pl/Mike161pl/README.md

 What I am currently devoting to?

-- I'm delving into React.
+- I delve into React and TypeScript.
 - I'm looking for a job to create amazing apps and webs, as well as to develop my skills that will benefit in the further work .
+- And I have fun creating new projects.

 What else makes me fun?